Great news! James the Chimney Sweep is available to work in the Crowborough, East Sussex, TN6 area, remember I can help you with any of the following:

 Crowborough is a pleasant town in East Sussex, situated in the north of Wealden District.
 The town is just seven miles distance from Kent’s Royal Tunbridge Wells.
 In fact, Crowborough itself is a mere four miles from the border between Kent and Sussex.
 Crowborough is also on the fringe of Ashdown Forest, made famous by author AA Milne’s Winnie the Pooh children’s stories series.
 The meaning of the name, ‘Crowborough’ hails back to Old English, ‘Croh’, which is a reference to the pretty yellow gorze flowers so prevalent throughout the town and nearby district.
 The development of Crowborough occurred as a result of a number of villages converging over the years.
 These include Alberbrook, Poundfield, Sweet Haws, Jarvis Brook, Stone Cross, Steel Cross and Whitehall.
 Modern day Crowborough has a respectable shopping scene in the town centre.
 Recreational areas for residents include Crowborough Common, Crowborough County Park and Goldsmith Recreation Ground.

-Crowborough is a prime location for the A26 route, from which High Street, Crowborough Hill and London Road are connected.
-Further main roads in the town include Queens Road, Southview Road, Green Lane, Croft Road, Fermor Road, Whitehall Road, Hurtis Hill, Fielden Lane and Fielden Road.
-The town’s residents also enjoy a wide range of leisurely activities such as the tennis and squash club, as well as a busy community centre.
+Crowborough connects Crowborough Hill, High Street and London Road.
+And there are other main routes in the town, which include Croft Road, Hurtis Hill, Fermor Road, Green Lane, Queens Road, Southview Road, Whitehall Road, Fielden Lane and Fielden Road.
+You’ll often see James the Sweep’s van in one of these main roads in Crowborough!
+The town’s residents enjoy a wide range of leisure pursuits such as the tennis and squash club, as well as a busy community centre.
 There is also a number of supermarkets and cafes.
 Crowborough combines historic interest with modernity in its local culture and residents are known for their hospitality.
+James the Sweep considers it an honour to be the Master Sweep for Crowborough.

 Crowborough was the home of the creator of Sherlock Holmes.
 Sir Arthur Conan Doyle lived at Windlesham Manor for 23 years until he died.
 He moved there from Surrey in 1907.
 The manor has now become a retirement home.
 Sir Arthur is still remembered in Crowborough with a statue of him at Crowborough Cross.
 There are also roads in the town named after the literary genius: Sherlock Shaw and Watson Way, for example.
 Crowborough used to have a Sherlock Holmes festival to celebrate the connection.
 Dr Who is also represented in Crowborough for the simple reason that actor Tonm Baker, the fourth doctor, is a resident.
 Other famous names associated with the town include Piers Sellers, Richard Jefferies, Ross Kemp, Dirk Bogarde, David Jason and Kerry Katona.